Yuto Uesugi

 | May 16, 2026 | I am organizing "10-minute Presentations on Cutting-Edge Research at UTokyo" at the University of Tokyo May Festival (May 16–17).
 [HP] |

-| Apr 27, 2026 | I will present a poster at the Kick-off Symposium for Grant-in-Aid for Transformative Research Areas (A) "Dynamical Materials Science".
+| Apr 27, 2026 | I presented a poster at the Kick-off Symposium for Grant-in-Aid for Transformative Research Areas (A) "Dynamical Materials Science".
 [HP] |

 | Mar 31, 2026 | I contributed an article, "From Physical Imperialism to Biophysics," to SEIBUTSU BUTSURI. [link] |